mike99mac/zlma/README.md

 <b>What is it?</b>

-> It enbles Linux servers running under the z/VM hypervisor on IBM Mainframes to be managed in a more modern fashion.
+&nbsp;&nbsp;&nbsp;&nbsp;It enbles Linux servers running under the z/VM hypervisor on IBM Mainframes to be managed in a more modern fashion.
-> The interfaces from the 1970s must be replaced.

 <b>Why do this?</b>

-> z/VM on the mainframe is dying.
+&nbsp;&nbsp;&nbsp;&nbsp;z/VM on the mainframe is dying.
 It must be reinvented if it is to continue.
+The interfaces from the 1970s must be replaced.

 ## Goals
 Zlma strives to be modern, centralized, simple, well-architected and secure: